- 4 min read

 - Waiver of late fees: If payments are caused by hardship due to a natural disaster, then the late fee should be reported. • Reporting to Credit Bureaus: If forbearance is granted, then lenders should suspend credit reporting.

 Fannie Mae’s and Freddie Mac's guidelines do not apply to all loans.
 However, no matter what type of mortgage loan you have, make sure that you work closely with your servicer.
 Demand to know what your rights are and that you are treated fairly.
 Make special care to get clear instructions regarding processing your insurance claims.

 Hurricane Damage: Beyond Hurricane Insurance - Community Help

-Homeowner's and property insurance is an important protection against mishap.
-Hurricane and other natural disaster insurance is an additional safety measure, to cover potentially serious damage.
+Homeowner's and property insurance is an important protection against mishaps.
+Hurricane and other natural disaster insurance is an additional safety measure to cover potentially serious damage.
 However, beyond getting hurricane insurance, there are tons of organizations helping victims of Hurricane Sandy.